danielbodnar/awesome-stars/BY-LANG.md

 - [Lewynation/typesense-admin-dashboard](https://github.com/Lewynation/typesense-admin-dashboard) - A dashboard to help admins manage a running typesense server
 - [google/tamperchrome](https://github.com/google/tamperchrome) - Tamper Dev is an extension that allows you to intercept and edit HTTP/HTTPS requests and responses as they happen without the need of a proxy.
 Works across all operating systems (including Chrome OS).
 - [Lissy93/web-check](https://github.com/Lissy93/web-check) - 🕵️‍♂️ All-in-one OSINT tool for analysing any website
-- [Infisical/infisical](https://github.com/Infisical/infisical) - ♾ Infisical is an open-source, end-to-end encrypted platform for secret management: sync secrets across your team/infrastructure and prevent secret leaks.
+- [Infisical/infisical](https://github.com/Infisical/infisical) - ♾ Infisical is the open-source secret management platform: Sync secrets across your team/infrastructure and prevent secret leaks.
 - [javascript-obfuscator/javascript-obfuscator](https://github.com/javascript-obfuscator/javascript-obfuscator) - A powerful obfuscator for JavaScript and Node.js
 - [chimurai/http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware) - :zap: The one-liner node.js http-proxy middleware for connect, express, next.js and more
 - [laurent22/joplin](https://github.com/laurent22/joplin) - Joplin - the secure note taking and to-do app with synchronisation capabilities for Windows, macOS, Linux, Android and iOS.